-The success of the group is well earned, considering their instrumental talent as well as their ability to do a great live show.
+The success of the group is well-earned, considering their instrumental talent as well as their ability to do a great live show.
 I could not help myself buying both albums instantly at the merch that very evening – they’ve definitely won a new fan!
-But after listening to the albums, I must say the voice sounded much better live.
+But after listening to the albums, I must say the vocals sounded much better live.
 Usually it’s the other way round, so there is not much to worry about.
-But maybe the current producer(s), i.e. also Nicke Andersson from Imperial State Electric (review), could improve their job on the vocals?
+But maybe the current producer(s), i.e. also Nicke Andersson from Imperial State Electric (review), could improve their job on the mix?

 Conclusion: The Vintage Caravan is a young, high-quality music project that understands how to maintain a vintage sound while adding a fresh and modern twist.
 Absolutely recommendable!

 More info / photo credits:

 The Vintage Caravan